ZJU-DAILY/CRGCN/README.md

 # CRGCN
-This is the source code of CRGCN, a scalable deep learning based framework for diffusion source indentification on online social networks
+This is the source code of CRGCN, a scalable deep learning based framework for diffusion source indentification on large-scale online social networks